Wind-River/cloud-platform-deployment-manager/README.md

-Once the factory-installed data is set to true, the Deployment Manager will recollect the default resource configuration(which is expected to be set up before the Deployment Manager and should not be updated by the Deployment Manager), and force a strategy required orchestration only once until finalized.
+Once the factory-installed data is set to true, the Deployment Manager will recollect the default resource configuration(which is expected to be set up before the Deployment Manager and should not be updated by the Deployment Manager), and force update the reconciled status as false until finalized.

+The factory-config-finalized value is expected to be set as true once a host is unlocked.

 Once the factory-config-finalized is set to true, or the configmap is deleted from the namespace, this operation will not be triggered.